nunet/device-management-service/storage/README.md

 	UpdatedAt time.Time
 }
 ```
-`TBD` **Note: EncryptionType is not yet defined in models package**
+`TBD` **Note: EncryptionType is not yet defined in types package**

-- `models.SpecConfig`: This allows arbitrary configuration/parameters as needed during implementation of a specific storage provider.
+- `types.SpecConfig`: This allows arbitrary configuration/parameters as needed during implementation of a specific storage provider.
 The parameters include authentication related data (if applicable).

 - `storage.VolumeSource`: This represents the source of data for a storage volume, for example IPFS, S3 etc.